di-teach/supinfo_5cloud_course/lessons/01-introduction-to-cloud-data-services/ReadMe.md

     - **Azure Active Directory (AAD)** integration for access management.
     - **Role-based access control (RBAC)** to restrict permissions based on user roles.

-**Expected Result**: The cluster is securely managed and can scale efficiently based on workload demands.
+**Expected result**: The cluster is securely managed and can scale efficiently based on workload demands.

 ---